 This commune right outside Brussels region is a good village to live in.
 It’s a French speaking commune in the ‘Flemish belt’.
 It is expensive, however, to live down by the lake because of its five star hotel, water sport facilities, and Geneva style waterspout.
 Genval is only a twenty minute train journey from Brussels town centre, thus it is a very ideal commuting place.

 Is the largest town in the French-speaking sector.
 Its town centre has great stocks of excellent apartment buildings.
-In addition to that, expats and students often gather around in the streets and boulevards.
+In addition to that, expats and students often gather around in the streets and boulevards, making for quite active social life in Belgium.
 The city is popularly known for its varied nightlife and folk festivals.
 There is a maze of ‘medieval’ streets with some unusual shops, although at the present time there are a great many road works going on, but no doubt this will be temporary.

 These are just some of the most popular locations for expats.
 If you are planning to live in Belgium, consider the above mentioned places.
 They deserve to be included in your list of potential places where you can start a brand new life.